MeVisLab/examples/mevislab.github.io/content/tutorials/testing/testingexample1.md

 The *filePath* variable defines the absolute path to the DICOM files that will be given to *source* field of the `DicomImport` module in the second step of the *OpenFiles* function.

 The *OpenFiles* function first defines the `DicomImport` field *inputMode* to be a *Directory*.
 If you want to open single files, set this field's value to *Files*.
-Then the *source* field is set to your previously defined *filePath*.
+Then, the *source* field is set to your previously defined *filePath*.
 After clicking *triggerImport*, the `DicomImport` module needs some time to load all images in the directory and process the DICOM tree.
-We have to wait until the field *ready* is *TRUE*.
+We have to wait until the field *ready* is *True*.
 While the import is not ready yet, we wait for 1 millisecond at a time and check again. *MLAB.processEvents()* lets MeVisLab continue execution while waiting for the `DicomImport` to be ready.

 When calling the function *TEST_DicomImport*, an expected value of *1.0* is defined.
 Then, the DICOM files are opened.